ruhtar/ByteStore/README.md

 # ByteStore Ecommerce project - WIP 🤑

-This project is an implementation of an E-commerce.
+This fullstack project is an implementation of an E-commerce called ByteStore.
 The project has some entities like Users and their Shopping Carts, Products and Orders.
 The project also has a user authentication and authorization system using JSON Web Tokens (JWT).
 The application has some endpoints that are protected behind some authorization roles.
 The project has been developed using .NET, Entity Framework Core, Angular, MySQL, JWT and Redis cache.

 ## Features